 The Board of Directors, through its Nominations and Appraisals Committee, within the scope of its powers, assesses the overall performance of the Board of Directors and the specialized committees, taking into account compliance with the company's strategic plan and budget, risk management, its internal functioning and the contribution of each member, and the relationship between the company's bodies and committees.
-This committee should be composed of a maximum of four members, appointed by the Board of Directors from among its nonexecutive members, unless the Chairman of the Board of Directors is an executive, in which case he may be a member of the committee should also be appointed by the Board of
+This committee should be composed of a maximum of four members, appointed by the Board of Directors from among its non-executive members, unless the Chairman of the Board of Directors is an executive, in which case he may be a member of the committee (Article 2 (1) of the Nominations and Appraisals Committee Regulations).
+This committee must comprise a majority of independent directors.
+The Chairman of the Nominations and Appraisals Committee should also be appointed by the Board of Directors from among its independent members.

-II.2.5.
-Predetermined criteria for the performance assessment of executive directors members.
+II.25.
+Predetermined criteria for the performance assessment of executive directors